spryker/docker-sdk/docs/04-choosing-a-version.md

 Spryker Cloud does not support forks of `spryker/docker-sdk`.
 :::

-## 2. Configuring the link in the project repository
+## 2. How can I configure my project to use a particular version of docker/sdk?

 Depending on your project requirements, choose one of the following ways to configure the link to docker/sdk:

 * Git submodule:
   * To customize docker/sdk.
   * To have a simple way to fetch a particular version of docker/sdk.
-  * To link hash to hash
+  * To link hash to hash.
 * Reference file:
-  * to link to the latest commit in a branch
+  * To link to the latest commit in a branch.
-  * when Git Submodlue is not supported
+  * When Git Submodlue is not supported.

 ### Git submodule

-To link via git submodule:
+To configure git submodule:

 1. Create a git submodule:
 ```bash